alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 Table of Contents:
 -->

-## Spread Operator
+## Introduction to JavaScript spread operator

-The spread operator is a feature that allows you to access content of an iterable object.
+The JavaScript spread operator is a feature that allows you to access content of an iterable object.
 Iterable object is an object, or data structure, that allows to access its content with [for...of] loop.
 The most popular example of an iterable is an array.
 Another example of an iterable can be objects literals or [strings].

 When you wanted to access all content an some iterable before spread operator you had to use some kind of a loop, such as the mentioned `for...of` loop, or method, such as [forEach()].
 Another option were indexes.
 Spread Operator allows you to do this much faster and with much less code.
 About the syntax.